bbauska/W3Cx-4of5-thru-May-2024/README.md

 ### Other events can also be handled:

--   **dragenter**: usually we bind this event to the drop zone.
+-   <b>dragenter</b>: usually we bind this event to the drop zone.
 The event occurs when a dragged object enters a drop zone.
 So, we could change the look of the drop zone.

--   **dragleave**: this event is also used in relation to the drop zone.
+-   <b>dragleave</b>: this event is also used in relation to the drop zone.
     When a dragged element leaves the drop zone (maybe the user changed his mind?), we must set the look of the drop zone back to normal.

--   **dragover**: this event is also generally bound to elements that correspond to a drop zone.
+-   <b>dragover</b>: this event is also generally bound to elements that correspond to a drop zone.
 A best practice here is to prevent the propagation of the event, and also to prevent the default behavior of the browser (i.e. if we drop an image, the default behavior is to display its full size in a new page, etc.)

--   **drop**: also on the drop zone.
+-   <b>drop</b>: also on the drop zone.
 This is when we actually process the drop (get the value from the clipboard, etc).
 It's also necessary to reset the look of the drop zone to default.